 In 2012 the Foreign Ministry of the Czech government has recognized the contributions of our school and assigned an educator from the Czech Republic, Klára Moldová, to expand and improve the programs we offer for the entire Chicago area.

 Language classes for all ages and level of expertise are at the forefront of our programs.
-We have two excellent teachers, native Czech-speakers Klara Moldova and Irena Čajková.
+We have several excellent teachers, all of them native Czech-speakers.
 Thanks to our links with the Czech government, our teachers now receive intellectual guidance from educational institutions in the Czech Republic as well as books and educational materials for use by our students.
 Our adult classes include a number of senior citizens, so we can truly say that we are providing lifelong education, from Kindergarten to retirement.
 Thanks to assistance from the Czech Consulate in Chicago, we have been able to supplement our culture and history classes with guest lecturers and performers from around the world.
 For example, Professor Morrison from the University of Illinois at Chicago recently offered a fascinating lecture on a Czech who made a major impact on science, Gregor Mendel.

 Being Czech we have to go beyond language, history and culture with our classes to cooking.
 The baking/cooking classes we have held in the past two years have shown folks are interested in preparing the food as well as eating it.
 Having visitors from the Czech Republic conduct egg decorating and dessert classes have brought out things “Grandma” had not passed down.